Break Up Therapy and Counseling in Boulder and Longmont

 And no, we don’t forget our past loves, nor should we.
 We still hold those memories in our heart and they have a way of resurfacing into our awakening lives.
 We remember shared experiences, and most importantly we remember how they made us feel.
 Usually after enough time and space, we remember the love.

 If you are currently experiencing a break up or a divorce, please know that the pain is there to help you heal.
 Allow it to happen.
 Don’t cover it up with temporary solutions.
 Remember that the only way out is through.
 So if you face the pain, your heart will heal.
-Contact us today to schedule an appointment in our Longmont office.
+Contact us today to schedule an appointment in our Boulder or Longmont locations.
 We can help you through this!